sprckt/suade_task/README.md

 Due to the time constraints on the project, some design decisions were taken to expedite development.
 In a subsequent iteration of the project, the following development work is proposed:

+- More comprehensive data validation of source data
 - Use a database to store data and interact with database using an ORM (SQLAlchemy preferred)
-- Dockerise the project to achieve consistent builds
+- Dockerise the project to achieve consistent builds wrap all commands in a Makefile
 - More variations of the test data - to test bad or incomplete data
 - Use a Flask REST library like Flask-RESTPlus to get some nice-to-haves such as Swagger documentation and parameter input and output validation